 Eagles are afforded protection under the Bald and Golden Eagle Protection Act (BGEPA), which defines unlawful "take" as pursue, shoot, shoot at, poison, wound, kill, capture, trap, collect, destroy, molest, or disturb without a permit from the FWS.
-Furthermore, the act expands its definition of disturb to include agitate or bother a bald or golden eagles (GOEA) to a degree that causes, or is likely to cause, based on the best scientific information available, (1) injury to an eagle, (2) a decrease in its productivity by substantially interfering with normal breeding, feeding, or sheltering behavior, or (3) nest abandonment, by substantially interfering with normal breeding, feeding, or sheltering behavior.
-Therefore, in order for the DoD to comply with BGEPA, it is imperative to evaluate the impact of military training activities on GOEA nesting habitat.
+Furthermore, the act expands its definition of disturb to include agitate or bother a bald or golden eagles (GOEA) to a degree that causes, or is likely to cause, based on the best scientific information available, (1) injury to an eagle, (2) a decrease in its productivity by substantially interfering with normal breeding, feeding, or sheltering behavior, or (3) nest abandonment, by substantially interfering with normal breeding, with BGEPA, it is imperative to evaluate the impact of military training activities on GOEA nesting habitat.